-To some of us, Singapore may seem like a concrete jungle, with architecture and infrastructure dominating the city streets.
+To some of us, Singapore may seem like a concrete jungle with infrastructures all around us.
 To others, the term garden city might strike a chord.
 Whatever your outlook may be, there is no denying that Singapore has made strides when it comes to harnessing technology to drive sustainability.
 Take a look around Singapore’s urban landscape and you might notice several tricks up her sleeve.

 Marina Bay Sands as we know it, is renowned for its one-of-a-kind exterior.
 However, the true beauty of it lies in what goes on behind the scenes for it to run sustainably.
 For instance, food waste is compressed by giant digesters and turned into recycled water on a daily basis.
 An advanced computerised control system automatically dims or brightens the lights depending on the time of day and weather conditions.
 Even the carpark is equipped with carbon monoxide detectors that reduce the speed of fans when lesser vehicles are detected.
 These are just a few of the many green features that the iconic landmark boasts.